orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2024.1.1.md

 ### New configuration properties

-You can now configure the Form Runner summary page to start with the Search Options open.
+You can now configure the Form Runner Summary page to start with the Search Options open.
 For more, see [Search options opened on load](../form-runner/feature/summary-page.md#search-options-opened-on-load).

 You can also configure the Form Runner Landing page tile size.
 For more, see [Landing page tile size](../form-runner/feature/landing-page.md#configuration-properties).